 Outdoor Education provides students with opportunities to develop personal and social skills, to become active, safe and skilled in the outdoors, and to protect and care for the environment.
 Through outdoor pursuits, students develop particular skills and attitudes in a range of outdoor settings.
-It will include rock-climbing, orienteering, tramping, mountain biking and crafting.
-Students will also complete a sailing module and undertake the NZ Coastguard Day Skipper Certificate.
+It will include rock-climbing, orienteering, tramping, mountain biking, crafting and sailing.
 Students must be aware that some of the trips and assessments take place after school hours (exact dates will be given at the beginning of the course).
 Students undertaking this course are expected to catch up on any other missed school work.

 Students will also work through class based activities and peer leadership to develop the soft skills required to excel in group of any context.
 They will explore how to effectively lead and teach a range of skills, such as Harakeke craft and team building activities.
 This course is designed as an introduction to senior Outdoor Education content.

-During the year, students will get the opportunity to gain some Unit Standard credits at Level 1 and 2.
+During the year, students will get the opportunity to gain some Unit Standard credits at Level 1.